How To Find, Download and Delete Your Facebook Data

 What kind of data does Facebook have on you?

-Last week the social networking giant announced a few changes it plans on making in the near future, in order to ensure its users have better control over their privacy and data.
+In the past year, the social networking giant has promised to give its users better control over their privacy and data.

-These changes come in the wake of the Cambridge Analytica data breach scandal the occurred in March, when Facebook allowed the data collecting firm to gather information from 50 million users via a third party app.
-The social network is now under investigated by a number of government bodies, causing many fans to wonder how much information the social network has on them and who has access to it.
+These changes come in the wake of the Cambridge Analytica data breach scandal the occurred in March 2018, when Facebook allowed the data collecting firm to gather information from 50 million users via a third party app.

-Needless to say, Facebook is working hard on restoring confidence within its users.
+Needless to say, Facebook has been working on regaining its users' trust.

 "I started Facebook, and at the end of the day I'm responsible for what happens on our platform," Zuckerberg said, in a post on his Facebook.
 "I'm serious about doing what it takes to protect our community."